 The trial version includes the Assembler module that lets you run de novo assemblies of both traditional Sanger ("ABI") sequences and fastq/fasta formatted Next Generation Sequencing (NGS) data using either the phrap or Velvet assembly algorithms.
 You can also run NGS reference alignments using the popular Bowtie algorithm.

 Try MacVector For 21 Days!

-The only way to really check out MacVector is to download and install a FULLY FUNCTIONAL 21 day trial version.
-Just type your name, e-mail address and company/institution into the fields below, click Submit, and we will automatically send you a link to a page with the MacVector 13 trial installer.
+The best way to check out MacVector is to download and install a FULLY FUNCTIONAL 21 day trial version.
+Just type your name, e-mail address and company/institution into the fields below, click Submit, and we will automatically send you a link to a page with the MacVector 14 trial installer.
 Please be careful with your typing to make sure the e-mail is sent to the correct address- if you haven't received an e-mail within a minute or two, please contact us at firstname.lastname@example.org

 After 21 days has passed, you can still run MacVector, but with reduced functionality.
 You can learn more about MacVector Free from this link.